The Gallium Neutrino Absorption Cross Section and its Uncertainty: The Ge electron capture rate

 so that the ratio that enters in Eq. (\ref{eq:forb}) is

-where the magnitude of the GT matrix element is taken from experiment, while the relative sign is the shell-model prediction.
+where the magnitude of the GT matrix element is taken from experiment, while the relative sign is the SM prediction.
 From the average and standard deviation of these theory results, we find

 where the assigned uncertainty is again twice the standard deviation.
-Because the large isovector magnetic moment dominates Eq. (\ref{eq:forb}), the estimate of the forbidden corrections is relatively stable, despite substantial differences in the shell model estimates of the orbital angular momentum matrix element.
+Because the large isovector magnetic moment dominates Eq. (\ref{eq:forb}), the estimate of the forbidden corrections is relatively stable, despite substantial differences in the SM estimates of the orbital angular momentum matrix element.
 The end result

 shows that the weak magnetism correction is negligible.
-We have also evaluated this correction using the full momentum dependence of the weak transition amplitude, doing a standard multipole expansion, obtaining a result consistent with the above to the precision shown.\\ ~~\\
+We have also evaluated this correction using the full momentum dependence of the weak transition amplitude, doing a standard multipole expansion, obtaining a result consistent with the above to the precision shown.\\

-{\it Radiative corrections:} Past work has either explicitly \cite{Bahcall97} or implicitly assumed that radiative corrections would affect the electron capture rate and the inverse neutrino capture cross section similarly, and thus would be effectively included in calculations that extract an effective GT matrix element from electron capture, then use that amplitude in computing the inverse $(\nu_e,e^-)$ reaction.
+\item {\it Radiative corrections:} The factor $[1 + g_{v,b}]_\mathrm{EC}$ is the EC radiative correction.
+Past work has either explicitly \cite{Bahcall97} or implicitly assumed that radiative corrections would affect the electron capture rate and the inverse neutrino capture cross section similarly, and thus would be effectively included in calculations that extract an effective GT matrix element from electron capture, then use that amplitude in computing the inverse $(\nu_e,e^-)$ reaction.
 Sirlin \cite{Sirlin} has pointed out that certain single-nucleon short-range contributions to radiative corrections are universal.
-But other contributions, notably bremmstrahlung, affect electron capture and neutrino reactions unequally, with the differences dependent on the $Q$ value of the reaction \cite{Kurylov}.
-Thus we will retain an unspecified radiative correction $[1 + g_{v,b}]_\mathrm{EC}$ in our expression for the EC rate, then address the ratio of this correction to $[1 + g_{v,b}]_{(\nu,e)}$ in the next section.\\ ~\\ Collecting all of the results from this section and utilizing the $11.43 \pm 0.03$ d (1$\sigma$) half life of $^{71}$Ge we find
+But other contributions, notably bremsstrahlung, affect electron capture and neutrino reactions unequally, with the differences dependent on the $Q$ value of the reaction \cite{Kurylov}.
+When we evaluate the corresponding corrections for neutrino capture $[1 + g_{v,b}]_{(\nu,e)}$, we will obtain a ratio of radiative corrections that isolates the non-universal contribution, which we will then evaluate. \end{enumerate} ~\\ Collecting all of the results from this section and utilizing the $11.43 \pm 0.03$ d (1$\sigma$) half life of $^{71}$Ge we find

 and therefore